JPLee01/pandas-project/README.md

 ![Interactive Report](Interactive-Report.gif)

-The above example is a 30 second Gif highlighting the
+The above example is a 30 second Gif highlighting the process of executing the Interactive.py program from the command line and interacting with the Interactive Report.
+As seen from the Gif the Interactive Report

+The process of uploading of Gif to the Readme file can be seen in an article by Kelli Blaock<sup>[19](#myfootnote19)</sup>.